-Under the close coordination of the Steering team, in the last 2 years, nine project partners have been successfully indexed into the ODIS platform.
-Implementation of ODIS is being piloted by 29 partners.
+Under the close coordination of the Steering team, in the last three years, over 20 project partners have been successfully indexed into the ODIS platform.
+The project is actively working with over 70 organisations.
 Independent data hubs from the piloting regions will be integrated into the OIH portal interface.
 Moreover, training courses for ODIS architecture were established in collaboration with the OceanTeacher Global Academy (OTGA).
 Even though the project started during the mist of the pandemic, project members and partners were able to maintain efficient communication through internal Slacks, emails and multiple forums, and webinars with in-depth discussions.

 Pilot portal for Areas Beyond National Jurisdiction partners with National Oceanographic Data Centres in Africa and Asia.